Estonia, e-commerce and logistics

 Estonian e-commerce companies have been quick to advance technology and automation to streamline operations and enhance the consumer experience.
 Artificial intelligence, machine learning, and big data analytics are increasingly used for personalisation and data-driven decision-making.

-According to the Bank of Estonia, e-commerce turnover in Estonia was 3.54 billion euros in 2022, which was a 34% increase compared to 2021.
-E-commerce already accounts for at least 20% of the total volume of retail trade.2
+According to the Bank of Estonia, e-commerce turnover in Estonia was 5.4 billion euros in 2024, which was an 18% growth rate year on year.
+This E-commerce accounts for a quarter of the total volume of retail trade.
+2

 The e-commerce landscape